 Emancipation to Exodus

-The film will also examine in detail three very different black leaders: Booker T. Washington, who urged “accommodation” with whites; W.E.B.
-Du Bois, who urged blacks to build their own institutions; and Marcus Garvey, the erratic leader who sometimes championed a return to Africa for his people.
-The film will end as African Americans, fresh from heroic service in WW1, begin to leave the South.
-Over the next several decades they collectively form a great migration that will take them to new homes — and new unexpected challenges — in the North.
+The film will also examine in detail four very different black leaders: Booker T. Washington, who urged “accommodation” with whites; W.E.B.
+Du Bois, who urged blacks to build their own institutions; Marcus Garvey, the erratic leader who sometimes championed a return to Africa for his people; and Ida B. Wells, the muckraking journalist and fiery activist for both civil rights and women’s rights.
+The film will end as African Americans, fresh from heroic service in WWI, begin to leave the South.
+Over the next several decades they collectively form a great migration that will take them to new homes—and new unexpected challenges—in the North.